-- A load dataset named Gravity vertical will be added to the A Treeview. - In the Treeview right-click on the Y7 and slab attribute and choose Select assignments from the context menu.
-Then drag and drop the loading attribute Gravity vertical from the Treeview onto the selected features, ensuring it is assigned to Analysis 3 Dead load and Loadcase 3.
+In the Treeview right-click on the Y7 and slab attribute and choose Select Assignments from the context menu.

+Drag and drop the loading attribute

+Gravity vertical from the

+Treeview onto the selected features,

+ensuring it is assigned to Analysis 3

+Dead load and Loadcase 3.